Teemu Pulkkinen

-Teemu Pulkkinen (born 2 January 1992) is a Finnish professional ice hockey left winger who is currently playing for Traktor Chelyabinsk in the Kontinental Hockey League (KHL).
+Teemu Pulkkinen (born 2 January 1992) is a Finnish professional ice hockey right winger for Starbulls Rosenheim in the second German league, DEL2.
+He previously played for the club of his hometown, Kiekko-Vantaa who plays in Mestis.
 Pulkkinen was drafted 111th overall by the Detroit Red Wings in the 2010 NHL Entry Draft.

 Playing career

 Jokerit

 Pulkkinen made his first appearance for Jokerit on 5 December 2008, at the age of 16.
 Before joining the team, he was an integral part of Jokerit's Junior-B club, scoring 36 goals and a total of 60 points in 32 games during the 2007–08 regular season.
 His team went on to win the Finnish championship, and Pulkkinen finished as the top scorer in the playoffs with 17 points in just six games.

 During the 2010–11 season, in his rookie season with Jokerit, Pulkkinen played in 55 games, recording 18 goals and 36 assists.
 He broke Teemu Selänne's 20-year-old single-season record for assists by a rookie, with 36.